 Do all states require car insurance?
 It is a question that many feel the answer is yes.
 However, there are exceptions.

-In the US, 47 states and the District of Columbia require that motor vehicle drivers have auto insurance.
 Most states require that drivers have liability insurance which covers the other vehicle and passengers in case they cause an accident.
 Plus, there is usually a requirement for underinsured or non-insured drivers who cause an accident to occur and inflict damage and injury to your vehicle, yourself, and your passengers respectively.

 However, there are three states with no car insurance and they operate under different laws compared to the other 47.
 You can purchase car insurance in the three states just like in the rest of the country, but there are options available that preclude mandatory requirements for vehicular insurance.